A tutorial to higher rankings for WordPress sites

 5.3.
 Use monitoring and logging

 Security is an ongoing process.
 You need to keep a keen eye on any breaches and keep your website as secure as possible.
 You could put part of your WordPress security in the hands of, for instance, a company like Sucuri.
-In case of a hack, they fix this asap.
-For your own monitoring, you could check your site on a regular basis with their Sitecheck tool.
-There are a couple of plugins that can help you secure your WordPress site by, for instance, monitor files on your server, like WordFence, iThemes or Sucuri.
-Pick your plugin of choice, as long as you make sure that security is monitored.
+In case of a hack, they’ll fix this asap.
+For your own monitoring, you could check your site regularly with their Sitecheck tool.
+A couple of plugins can help you secure your WordPress site by, for instance, monitoring files on your server, like WordFence, iThemes or Sucuri.
+Pick your plugin of choice as long as you make sure that security is monitored.

-It can also be useful to just keep track of everything that’s happening on your website like file changes and logged in users.
+It can also be useful to just keep track of everything that’s happening on your websites like file changes and logged-in users.
 There are several plugins and tools for that as well, like WP Security Audit Log.
 Keeping track of these things makes sure that you can find irregularities in your install and act on these, or find what happened when in case of a security issue.

 6. Cater to your mobile visitors

 According to Statcounter, mobile market share surpassed desktop market share almost all of 2018.
-This means that if you are only optimizing for desktop visitors, you are not optimizing for the majority of your visitors.
-Of course, it depends on your specific niche, since those numbers could be different.
+This means that if you are only optimizing for desktop visitors, you are not optimizing for most of your visitors.
+Of course, it depends on your specific niche since those numbers could be different.
 Google Analytics can give you the exact numbers for your site.

-With a mobile market share like this, there is no way you can consider your mobile website an ‘extra’.
-Maybe it’s time to make mobile the default.
+With a market share like this, there is no way you can consider your mobile website an ‘extra’.
 It’s time for mobile SEO.